 Twice a finalist in the Sulman Prize Exhibition at the Art Gallery of NSW, Dallas’ works have been exhibited in Australia, Hong Kong, China, Fiji, and the USA.
 She has been a selected finalist in several other art awards exhibitions around Australia, including the Fleurieu Art Prize, the Percival Portrait Prize, the Blake Prize Director’s Cut and the ANL Maritime Art Prize amongst others.
 The Perc Tucker Regional Gallery in Townsville acquired Dallas’ portrait painting of Christine Anu, the singer and actor, for the gallery's permanent collection.
 Her works are held in corporate and private collections in Australia and internationally, and Dallas Lesley's paintings have been valued and approved by the Australian Government's Cultural Gifts Program.

-Dallas’ main body of works is the Winged series, paintings which are a textural expression of the exhilaration she finds in her core love of nature and it’s link to humankind.
+Dallas’ main body of works is the Wings Series, paintings which are a textural expression of the exhilaration she finds in her core love of nature and it’s link to humankind.
 Her works show luscious use of sweeping impasto with knife and brushstrokes, and layered textural content.

 From her first exhibitions in Paddington, NSW, Dallas has been represented by Valerie Cohen Fine Art, House of Phillips Fine Art, Rushcutters Bay Gallery and Traffic Jam Gallery in Sydney, The Jackman Gallery and Art Nomad in Melbourne, Art Galleries Schubert and David Hart Galleries in Queensland, LK Galleries in Perth, The Salamanca Collection in Tasmania, and Bark Modern Art in Hong Kong.